Parametric Mie resonances and directional amplification in time-modulated scatterers: Parametric Mie resonances in time-modulated spheres

+Figure~\ref{fig3} depicts with colored lines the solutions of the zero matrix determinant for electric-type ($\alpha=\alpha_N$) and magnetic-type ($\alpha=\alpha_M$) modes in the sphere with multipolar orders from $\nu=1$ to $\nu=5$, indicating the threshold values of the modulation strength to provide parametric oscillations.
+The data are plotted for $\gamma=0$~Hz.
+Non-zero dissipation would lead to merely a minor change in Fig.~\ref{fig3}, shifting all the curves to the upper side.
+The solutions are independent of parameter~$\mu$.
+The lines in the figure show all the sets of parameters ($R$ and $M$) which yield parametric amplification of the corresponding multipolar mode in the time-modulated sphere.

 One can observe from the plot that higher-order multipolar modes (with larger values of $R\w_{\rm m}/2c$ and higher quality factors) can host parametric oscillations at lower values of~$M$.
-Note that, although approaching, the lines never cross the vertical axis.
 For example, the magnetic multipole of the order $\nu=5$ ($\alpha=\alpha_{M5}$, green solid line) exhibits parametric oscillation at the value of~$M$ as low as $2.27 \times 10^{-4}$.
-As one example, we also depict in the plot with the black dashed horizontal line the normalized radius which provides conventional Mie resonance for the magnetic octupole mode ($\alpha=\alpha_{M3}$) in a non-modulated sphere.
-As one can see, the black line lays right at the radius where the least~$M$ necessary to induce a parametric resonance occurs for the corresponding multipolar mode calculated for the time-varying sphere (cusp of solid orange line).
+The normalized radii $R\w_{\rm m}/2c$ at the dips in Fig.~\ref{fig3} approximately coincide with those of conventional Mie resonances $R\w_{\rm Mie}/c$ of the corresponding modes in a non-modulated sphere.